 Are you concerned about religious discrimination in your own work environment?
-These kinds of issues can be extremely sensitive, but it is important to know that you have rights.
-It is even more important to know that there are lawyers out there who specialize in employment discrimination and can help.
-Start now with a free, no obligation case review from a skilled employment law attorney to learn more.
+These kinds of issues can be extremely sensitive, but it's important to know that you have rights.
+It's even more important to know that there are employment law attorneys out there who specialize in employment discrimination and can help.

 Contact a qualified employment discrimination attorney to make sure your rights are protected.